Jtoosh/chess/notes.md

 **I/O**
 There are 4 main ways to read/write files:

-1. Streams: read or write a file or other souce of bytes, sequentially
+1. `Stream`: read or write a file or other souce of bytes, sequentially
 2. `Scanner` class: tokenize data, read/write 1 token at a time
 3. `Files` class: read, copy, create entire files
 4. `RandomAccessFile` class: creates a file pointer to read/write to or from any point of a file.